 To wrap up my review, my rating for this series is 8.5/10.
 I am willing to give the remaining 1.5 points once I see the definite ending for this drama and some character depth.
 Overall, Kingdom was perfect.
 I did not find much fault with it because it was so well produced.
 I really hope that the second season provides answers to the few questions that remain unanswered for me.
 Also, I am praying that season two lives up to the hype of its predecessor.
 If you have not seen this TV series yet, you need to go check it out.
 If you have seen it, please let me know in the comment section if we share any similar opinions and what you noticed that I might have missed.
 That is it for this review.

 I know I did not do my usual character analysis and notable scenes for this review.
-Here is my reason – I currently do not have enough information on each character to do that, but hopefully, by the end of the second season, I should be able to do my character analysis.
+Here is my reason – I currently do not have enough information on each character to do that.
+Hopefully, by the end of the second season, I should be able to do my character analysis.
 As for the notable scenes, I simply could not decide.
 It was such a short drama, and almost every scene was essential and captivating.

 So until my next post, take everyone.